l00tzOMG/faggotDb/README.md

-# faggotdb
+# faggotdb_mod
-VapourSynth Function That Helps You With Debanding.
+Advanced debanding filter with various edgemasks for VapourSynth

-print(f'Created by {authorName}')
+modifications by l00t